 In terms of the actual performance of the mist system (its cooling or humidification capability), there is no difference between one that uses 1 Phase and one that uses 3 Phase.
-The real issue becomes the longevity of the motor and the efficiency of the misting systems operation.
+The real issue becomes the longevity of the motor and the efficiency of the misting system’s operation.

-Generally speaking, 3 Phase motors will run cooler; they have a higher Efficiency rating (they are more efficient to operate); they have a lower amp draw (FLA); they have a higher Service Factor (SF); they are more reliable for continuous duty applications; and they are more forgiving when it comes to mist systems that are designed to cycle on and off on a regular basis (3 Phase motors are suitable for up to 20 starts per hour while 1 Phase motors are only suitable for less than 10 starts per hour).
+• Are more forgiving when it comes to mist systems that are designed to cycle on and off on a regular basis (3 Phase motors are suitable for up to 20 starts per hour while 1 Phase motors are only suitable for less than 10 starts per hour).

 Specifically, here is a direct comparison for two generic motors.
 Both are 2 HP, 4 pole motors (running at 1750 RPM) operating at 230V 60Hz.